Matrix7689/Halma-AI/README.md

 ```

 ## Miscellaneous Notes
+- In order to avoid deadlock in a game, "playdata.txt" stores the previous move's starting and ending X Y co-ordinates.
 - The agent could take anywhere from 0.002s to 30s, it highly depends on the gameboard and the CPU.
 - My observations on runtime (On an Intel i7 9th Gen CPU):
 	* Initial Game: All pieces are in their respective camps, these moves take 0.002s to 5s.